The Best Travel-Sized Toiletries to Pack for Your Trip

 The choice to go with a travel (disposable) razor or an electric razor is a personal one, and has a lot to do with the frequency you need to shave (daily vs weekly), and how long you’re traveling.
 However, a good disposable razor with a few extra blades and a good case can last for weeks or even months.

-Are disposable razors allowed in a carry on bag?
+Are disposable razors allowed in a

 - Disposable razor w/ extra blade heads: YES